ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

  **Miniforge Mac** -
    - Setup homebrew by running the command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` - **Note:** this operation requires elevated privileges (sudo)
-   - Use the commands outputted by brew to add brew to your system path
+   - Use the commands provided by brew's installation output to add brew to your system path
    - Use brew to install miniforge: `brew install miniforge`
    - Add miniforge to your zsh environment by typing conda init zsh.
 Restart the terminal

 **Miniforge Linux (Debian)**
-   - download Shell script (.sh) file from [https://conda-forge.org/miniforge/](https://conda-forge.org/miniforge/)
+   - Download the Shell script (.sh) file from [https://conda-forge.org/miniforge/](https://conda-forge.org/miniforge/)
       - Recommended: Choose Python 64-bit Linux Installer
    - Change the run permissions for the miniforge installer script. ie `chmod +x Miniforge3-[version]-Linux-x86_64.sh`
-   - run the installer from the linux terminal. `./Miniforge3-[version]-Linux-x86_64.sh`
+   - Run `./Miniforge3-[version]-Linux-x86_64.sh` in the Linux terminal to activate the installer.
    - Add this conda installation to your terminal environment by running `conda init`.
 Restart the terminal to see the changes reflected.

 # Git

-`Git` is a version-control system, it helps people to work collaboratively and maintains a complete history of all changes made to a project.
-We use `Git` at OTN to track changes to the Nodebooks made by our developer team, and occasionally you will need to update your Nodebooks to include those changes.
+Git is a version-control system, it helps people to work collaboratively and maintains a complete history of all changes made to a project.
+We use Git at OTN to track changes to the Nodebooks made by our developer team, and occasionally you will need to update your Nodebooks to include those changes.

 **Install Git**